 They also run the ChurroMania food trucks around Miami if you’re keeping tabs at home.

 I’ve been lucky to have them participate in hundreds of my food truck events in South Florida.
-This great, humble, and hard-working family is always doing their best to serve you with tasty comfort food.
+This great, humble, and hard-working family always does their best to serve you tasty comfort food.

 Elote Lovers in Homestead

-The Elote Lovers (28838 S Dixie Hwy, Homestead) restaurant replaced another burger joint that I loved, Larry, Curly, Burgers & Moe, and Captain John’s Steamed Cheeseburgers before that.
-I was sad to see it go but happy at the same time to see Miami Roasted Corn expand.
+The Elote Lovers restaurant replaced another burger joint that I loved, Larry, Curly, Burgers & Moe, and Captain John’s Steamed Cheeseburgers before that.
+I was sad to see it go but happy at the same time to visit Miami Roasted Corn expand.